 Kingston has a thriving theatre scene, with the truly community-based Domino Theatre, to the professional company, Theatre Kingston, which brings Canada’s great plays and performers to Kingston in three shows annually.
 Salon Theatre has also called Kingston home for more than 25 years, all the while exploring the life and legacy of Canada’s first Prime Minister.

-Tweed & Company Theatre creates and produces original Canadian musical theatre, as well as quality professional grassroots regional theatre in Land O’ Lakes region.
-Just down the road, the Stirling Festival Theatre in Bay of Quinte region is always buzzing with activity.
-The Stirling Festival Theatre presents family-oriented entertainment, including musicals, comedies, children’s programs, and concerts attracting more than 45,000 patrons to over 100 theatrical performances each year.
+Stirling Festival Theatre in Lennox and Addington is always buzzing with activity with family-oriented entertainment, including musicals, comedies, children’s programs, and concerts attracting more than 45,000 patrons to over 100 theatrical performances each year.

 Sit back and get lost in another world – one filled with laughter, daring drama, edge-of-your-seat suspense.
 Allow yourself to get carried away on pitch-perfect high notes of a soprano, or marvel at the talent of an international musician.
 The performing arts take over professional stages in South Eastern Ontario, with leading Canadian actors and world-renowned performers showcased throughout the region at professional live theatre, concerts and special events that will take your breath away.